A wise and inspiring manifesto about why understanding physics can make you happier, by one of the leading science writers of our time.

 Lyrical hymn to space exploration, knowledge and the enquiring mind...
 Helps quench our curiosity, yet deepens the mystery, about the cosmos and our attempts to discover more about it. — Darragh McManus, Irish Independent

 Beautiful, joyful, inspiring.
 A celebration of physicists' quest to understand the universe, from one of the best science writers around. — Jo Marchant, New York Times bestselling author of CURE

-It's rare that you get a book that connects Dante's Divine Comedy to the Higgs boson and the geology of limestone cliffs, and this weaving together two thousand's years of intellectual thought is one of the many delights of this book.
+It's rare that you get a book that connects Dante's Divine Comedy to the Higgs boson and the geology of limestone cliffs, and this weaving together of two thousand's years of intellectual thought is one of the many delights of this book.
 It's a hymn to scientific endeavour. — Professor Mark Miodownik, New York Times bestselling author of STUFF MATTERS

 Wow...
 Tim Radford's writing is so beautiful, it reads like poetry.
 A book more about life and passion than physics.
 People who have never cared a jot about physics (like me) must read this book. — Suzanne O'Sullivan, Wellcome Prize-winning author of IT'S ALL IN YOUR HEAD